 Elevate your designs to the next dimension with Cinema 4D, the fast and easy-to-use 3D animation solution from Maxon.
 Featuring an intuitive interface and backed by an outstanding community, Cinema 4D fits your workflow with tight integrations to Adobe After Effects, Adobe Illustrator, CAD applications, and more, as well as support for industry-standard exchange formats.
-Expand your creativity with the software’s fluid workflow and expansive toolset, powered by a BOXX APEXX workstation purpose-built for C4D.
+Expand your creativity with the software’s fluid workflow and expansive toolset, powered by purpose-built BOXX APEXX Cinema 4D workstations.

 3D animation shares many similarities with a 3D modeling-centric workflow, and like 3D modeling, is also a single-threaded task.
 If animation is your primary task, once again, multiple CPU cores will be of little help.
 Creating animation is “frequency bound,” meaning application performance is tied to the frequency of the CPU.
-Because a system with a high CPU clock speed best optimizes your workflow, a single socket APEXX X3 or APEXX T3 are the best workstations for Cinema 4D animation.
+Because a system with a high CPU clock speed best optimizes your workflow, single socket APEXX X3 or APEXX T3 C4D workstations are the best hardware for Cinema 4D animation.